A

 Very

-low and very lean, the side pods are some of the lowest
+low and very lean, the side pods were some of the lowest at the time.
+Very

-low frontal area is an obvious design consideration.
-The ACO announced
+low frontal area was an obvious design consideration.
+In 2000 the ACO announced

-rules stability for 2001, so the Snobeck LM 01 had the prerequisite
+rules stability continuing for 2001 so the Snobeck LM 01 had the prerequisite

 single

 and right of the monocoque.
-The coolers exhaust immediately
+The coolers then exhaust immediately

 out the

-side pod front.
+side pod.
 The nose box is raised and results in the

 F1-esque

 nose at the front.
-This frees up splitter area and provides
+This increases topside splitter area and provides

 for less